MicroEJ/docs/KernelDeveloperGuide/featuresCommunication.rst

 For Applications to use the Shared Interface mechanism, a Kernel must provide:

-* a KF service registry
+* an API for a first Application to register its Share Interface, and for a second Application to get a proxy on it
-* a list of Kernel types converters
+* a set of registered Kernel types converters
 .. _kernel_service_registry:

-Kernel service registry
+Kernel Service Registry
 -----------------------

 Although an Application can use another Application instance of a